Bwillia13x/vO-pixel-blog-design/README.md

 Code blocks are highlighted using `rehype-prism-plus` with a custom Tailwind-based theme (`styles/prism.css`).

+By default, Prism languages for JavaScript, TypeScript, Bash, and JSON are loaded.

 To add more languages, register them with `refractor` and generate a custom plugin: